 1. Hiking Habits.
 Outdoor physical activity is a two-for-one stress-reducing solution.
 Not only do you get to connect with nature and get away from some common stressors like your cell phone or work troubles, but you also get in a good cardio workout.
-Take your hiking time to disconnect and revitalize your mind while building leg strength and stamina.
+Take your hiking time to disconnect and revitalize your mind while building leg strength and stamina with a good, sturdy pair of hiking boots for wide feet.
 Connect with your city’s local parks and recreation social media channels or website to scope out trails or hiking groups.
 Added bonus – hiking may lower your risk of heart disease.

 2. Creative Creations.
 Art has a way of being therapeutic, whether you have a talent for it or not.
 Take your imagination outdoors, embrace the fresh air, and relax your mind through an art project.
 Try painting, sketching, or even jewelry making to unplug and gain some inspiration.
 Many studies suggest that partaking in creative activities not only reduces stress but is linked to maintaining cognitive skills as you age.

 3. Manage Mood.
 It’s easy to become overstimulated and anxious throughout the week as stress builds up.
 Heading outdoors to decompress is a good way to reset your mind.
 Fresh air increases serotonin, the feel-good chemical your body produces, by amplifying oxygen levels in your brain to naturally improve your mood.
 Try doing yoga or meditation exercises outdoors multiple days a week to improve your overall mental outlook.